Last updated Sep 16, 2024

-This tutorial will walk you through creating a simple Forge app for Confluence using UI Kit 2.
+This tutorial will walk you through creating your first Forge app for Confluence using UI Kit.

-In part I you will use the Forge CLI to create a forge app based on one of the many available templates, you will then customise the app and add a new module.
+First, you'll use the Forge CLI to create a new app based on one of the many available templates, you will then customise the app and add a new module.
 You will also learn how to build and deploy the app, and install it onto your confluence developer test site.

 Along the way, you'll find extra tips, links and resources that will allow you to learn more about what was covered in each section, and become familiar with how resources are laid out in the Forge documentation.